limitbreakinc/payment-processor-v2/README.md

 ### Bulk Accept Offers

 Exchanges should call `bulkAcceptOffers` when a taker wants to accept/fill more than one offer at once.
 This allows a taker to sell multiple items they own across one or more collections in a single transaction.
-The kinds of offers are currently supported by cPort:
+The kinds of offers are currently supported by PaymentProcessor:

 1. Item Offer - An offer made on a specific collection where only one specific token id can be used to fill the order.
 2. Collection Offer - An offer made on a specific collection where any token id can be used to fill the order.